Dog-friendly Guide to Moab

 DRIVE THROUGH ARCHES & CANYONLANDS

-While national parks are generally not dog friendly, if you have an America the Beautiful pass and some extra time we definitely recommend driving through Arches National Park and Canyonlands National Park.
+While national parks are generally not dog-friendly, if you have an America the Beautiful pass and some extra time we definitely recommend driving through Arches National Park and Canyonlands National Park.

 Arches National Park is just outside of downtown Moab and features a scenic out and back drive that you can do in an hour.
 Along the scenic drive there are overlooks for Courthouse Towers, Balanced Rock, Delicate Arch, Fiery Furnace and Sand Dune Arch.
 All of these can be viewed from your car except for Delicate Arch - you’ll need to walk a few mins from the parking lot up to the viewing point for this one (dogs are not supposed to leave the parking lot).